What Is the Status of the Zend Framework Transition to Laminas?

 Zend by Perforce is committed to the success of the Laminas and PHP communities.
 To help us complete transitioning Laminas to the Linux Foundation, and provide ongoing support for the new project, we hired Matthew Weier O’Phinney — the former Principal Engineer of Zend Framework, Apigility, and Expressive at Rogue Wave.
 In his new role as the Development Lead of Laminas, Weier O’Phinney will oversee the successful migration of the former Zend Framework, including the:

-- MVC framework
+- PHP MVC framework

 - Apigility subproject